Scotland in 1915

 Scotland was a Liberal Party stronghold, with the Conservatives in distant second place.
-Dundee was unusual in that it had two MPs for the same constituency, including one of the first Labour MPs in Scotland (Alexander Wilkie); the other was Winston Churchill, Liberal.
+Dundee had one of the first Labour MPs in Scotland (Alexander Wilkie) and was unusual in that it had two MPs; the other was Winston Churchill, Liberal.

 The Scottish economy was based primarily on shipbuilding, iron and steel production, coal mining, textile manufacturing, farming and fishing.
 The Clyde valley in the Glasgow area was an industrial powerhouse and was a vital source of ships and munitions.

-Although the overall population of Scotland grew from 1.8 million to 4.8 million in the hundred years to 1911, it declined in north-west Scotland as people left to look for opportunities elsewhere.
-There was also significant emigration from southern Scotland, although not to the same extent.
+Although the overall population of Scotland grew from 1.8 million to 4.8 million in the hundred years to 1911, it declined in northern Scotland due to the latter stages of the Highland ‘clearances’ (tenant evictions) and people looking for opportunities elsewhere in the UK and overseas.
+There was also significant population movement out of southern Scotland, although with less coercion.

 See also